 "It can be seen, therefore, that 'aversion' is not a specific legal term that needs to be defined.
 Indeed a number of other terms are used in describing the situation that can lead to divorce in Bahá'í law, such as 'antipathy,' 'resentment,' 'estrangement,' 'impossibility of establishing harmony,' and 'irreconcilability.'
-The texts, however, point out that divorce is strongly condemned, should be viewed as 'a last resort' when 'rare and urgent circumstances' exist, and that the partner who is the 'cause of divorce' will 'unquestionably' become the 'victim of formidable calamities."
-(On behalf of the Universal House of Justice, dated November 3, 1982, to an individual believer, in Lights of Guidance, no. 1305)
+The texts, however, point out that divorce is strongly condemned, should be viewed as 'a last resort' when 'rare and urgent circumstances' exist, and that the partner who is the 'cause of divorce' will 'unquestionably' become the 'victim of formidable calamities.'"
+(On behalf of the Universal House of Justice, dated November 3, 1982, to an individual believer, in Lights of Guidance, #1305)

 It can be common for individuals to avoid seeking help for marriage problems because they do not wish to be seen as the "cause" of the problems.
 They may also avoid initiating action that they perceive may result in "formidable calamities".
-The person who requests the divorce may not be the primary source for many of the marriage difficulties.
-It is wise for Assemblies to help their communities engage in preventive marriage education and seek help before the marriage is in such serious difficulty.
-Assemblies can also help troubled couples see the areas where education and skill building can increase their ability to repair the marriage.
+The person who requests the divorce may not be the primary source of many of the marriage difficulties.

+It is wise for Assemblies to be proactive in supporting couples through encouraging help their communities engagement in preventive marriage education and seeking help before marriages are in such serious difficulty.
+Assemblies can also help troubled couples see the areas where education and skill-building can increase their ability to repair the marriage.
 It is likely that both the husband and the wife are acting and speaking in ways that are harming the marriage, so blame and accusations about being the "cause" are likely destructive.

 2.9 Offering Reassurance and Comfort: Part of your role may also include offering some reassurance and comfort that marriage research demonstrates that it is normal in every marriage to have some issues that never get resolved and must simply be accepted.
+Consultation, perhaps facilitated, can often find new solutions, however.
 Couples may also need to hear that it is normal to have ups and downs and be able to resume a marriage and find happiness with perseverance.
-As couples go through transitions, they may question whether there is something wrong in their marriage or whether their marriage is healthy enough to move forward.
+As couples go through transitions (see below for examples), they may question whether there is something wrong in their marriage or whether their marriage is healthy enough to move forward.
 They may simply need to hear that there is a change underway for them to adjust to, and that they may need to obtain support during this time.
 Common transitions are:

-- Moving from the honeymoon or bliss stage into a stage where more differences and adjustments arise - When negotiating differences and discomforts, learning to see one's partner's perspectives, making changes and assessing them, and working towards a new sense of oneness based on trust and cooperation - When discussing whether to have a child

-- Having young children and teenagers and responding to their development stages and their challenges - When grown children are leaving home and the couple is living alone - Dealing with illness and death across the extended family
+- Moving from the honeymoon or bliss stage into a stage where more differences and adjustments arise - When negotiating differences and discomforts, learning to see one's partner's perspectives, making changes and assessing them, and working towards a new sense of oneness based on trust and cooperation - When discussing whether to have a child - Having young children and teenagers and responding to their developmental stages and their challenges - When grown children are leaving home and the couple is living alone - Dealing with illness and death across the extended family - Having family members or other people move into the home with them

-2.10 Providing Ongoing Mentoring: You can play a pivotal role in helping the couple move through the process towards being in a better, happier place in their marriage.
-Part of this can be, where appropriate, communicating that you are an advocate for their marriage, and you believe they can be successful.
-You can remind them of the possibility of a positive future for themselves and their children, parents, siblings, and more.
+2.10 Providing Ongoing Mentoring: Assemblies can play a pivotal role in helping the couple move through the process towards being in a better, happier place in their marriage.
+Part of this can be, where appropriate, communicating that the institution is an advocate for their marriage, and the Assembly believes they can be successful.
+The Assembly can remind them of the possibility of a positive future for themselves and their children, parents, siblings, and more.